apache/couchdb-documentation/src/api/basics.rst

 ---------------

-Developers and users new to computer handling of numbers often encounter suprises when expecting that a number stored in JSON format does not necessarily return as the same number as compared character by character.
+Developers and users new to computer handling of numbers often encounter surprises when expecting that a number stored in JSON format does not necessarily return as the same number as compared character by character.

 Any numbers defined in JSON that contain a decimal point or exponent will be